 HB 1909 – Brattin

 This bill would require candidates in smaller political subdivisions to declare a political party affiliation when filing for once.
 This bill has not been referred to a committee.

-This bill would prohibit public water supply districts from requiring certain charges and deposits.
-This bill has not been referred to a committee.
+HB 2113 – (Roden) Would prohibit PWSD’s from requiring certain charges and deposits.
+It has not been referred to a committee.

 HB 2213 – Lichtenegger

 This bill would require a public drinking water supply seeking to modify its fluoridation to be required to seek and receive information about the impact of public water fluoridation from the local health department.

 HB 2216 – (Brattin) Intends to deregulate, to an extent, the construction of water wells on private property.
 It was referred to the House Rules Committee on Feb.
 21.

 HB 2242 – (Wiemann) Would establish the “Missouri Municipal Government Expenditure Database” which would require free public access to a city’s expenditures and vendors paid.
 It was heard Feb.
 7 in the House Local Government Committee.
 No vote has been taken.